bureson/nn-compass/scenes/middlesection.md

 - Image: https://flemmingfog.github.io/spike/donut.jpg

 # Description
-Click ‘Next’ to get feedback on the choices you made in each dilemma.
+Click ‘Next’ to get feedback on the choice you made in each dilemma.